 Duplicate Content

-If you have multiple pieces featuring the keyword, you’ll need to find the best piece and delete the rest or possibly edit them to focus on your long-tail keywords.
+When looking at current content, you may find that you have duplicate content.
+If you have multiple pieces featuring your primary keyword, you’ll need to find the best piece and delete the rest or possibly edit them to focus on your long-tail keywords.

-If you find that you do have multiple pieces of one type of content with the same keyword, you’ll face keyword cannibalization and possibly duplicate content issues.
-These can result in all the pages dropping in the rankings.
+If you find that you do have multiple pieces of one type of content with the same keyword, you’ll face keyword cannibalization and other duplicate content issues.
+These can result in all the pages dropping in ranking.

 Removing Duplicate Content